 Price Index average performance against particular product and competitor

 Price Index has been calculated in terms of the basket of three coincidences.
-This means that only three similar products on that day were in stock, both your store’s and your competitors’.
-Such an excerpt is not enough for decision making or making an adequate analysis.
+This means that only three similar products on that day were in stock, both your store’s and your competitor's store.
+Such an excerpt is not enough for decision making, or making an adequate analysis.

-All in-stock products at your’s and your competitors’ stores at the moment are calculated.
-The products should be available in at least at one of your competitors.
+All in-stock products at your and your competitor's stores at the moment, are calculated.
+The products should be available in at least at one of your competitor's stores.
 The products monitored by Competera Price Intelligence are also included.

 Consequently, the more products that are monitored, the broader picture of the price positioning of your shop you see.

 Competera is able to calculate the Price Index for every segment of monitored products.
 You can use two options for this analysis: tags and standard filters.

 If you make a regular analysis of a certain segment (for example of certain products, product categories, and a few competitors), you need to use the tags.
 These are the boxes, which contain the saved segment of selected data.

 The data set for analysis can contain an infinite number of variations that you require.
 For example, you can estimate how much your online store “costs” in the category of large appliances, by KVI-positions regarding the market in the requested period of time.
 To do this, you need to create a tag with the corresponding segment.